Holiday homes bookings are down as a result of the Coronavirus pandemic?

-4. Contact your regular guests personally
+3. Contact your regular guests personally

 You already have a good relationship with these people.
 Now is the time to continue to nurture that.

-5. Use email marketing
+4. Use email marketing

 You should be regularly emailing these people anyway, via email marketing tools such as Madmimi or Mailchimp.
 If you’re not doing this, then start now (but that’s the subject of an entirely different blog)!

-6.Write a winter things to do guide
+5.Write a seasonal things to do guide

 The guide must be promoted on your social media too.

-8. Talk about the spring
+6. Talk about the warmer months

-9. Don’t do it alone
+7. Don’t do it alone

 The more local business that participate the louder and stronger and more far reaching the message will be.
 If on Twitter, they are using certain hashtags, then make sure you use them too.
-Likewise on Facebook and Instagram share, comment on and like all the beautiful images that show your area at it’s best.
+Likewise on Facebook and Instagram share, comment on and like all the beautiful images that show your area at its best.

-10. Get you camera out
+8. Get you camera out

 Last but certainly not least, get your camera out and snap, snap, snap away.